meliton/Debian-Headless-Recipes/001 - Debian GNU Core/README.md

 - Go to part III.

 Option B: Select the `Manual` option.
+- HARD DRIVE SELECTION
   - Select the hard drive `(sda)` and press Enter
   - You may need to `Create new empty partition table on this device?` Select `Yes`, then press Enter.
+- SWAP FILE SETUP
   - Now, highlight the `pri/log    4.3 GB    FREE SPACE` drive and press Enter.
   - Highlight `Create a new partition`, then press Enter.
   - Set the `New partition size:` to `110M`, then press Enter.